beccyanne/mns_sample/README.md

 ## Environment Setup

+Pre-requisite: Ruby version 2+ installed

-To get all the required GEMs, from the project root directory execute:
+To install all the required GEMs, from the project root directory execute:

      $ bundle install